International Current Students

 CPT/OPT Training Sessions

 Curricular Practical Training (CPT) and Optional Practical Training (OPT) are internship and employment opportunities for international students, though the application process can be confusing.
 We host regular training sessions to provide easy-to-follow guidelines for these programs as well as answer student questions.
+CPT and OPT handouts are available here.

-Food & Culture Lunch Series
+Food & Culture Series

 International Flag Ceremony